Bioconductor/bioconductor.org/content/help/workflows/variants.md

     coding                 6     0     3    8     0
     intergenic             0     0     0    0     0

-Amino acid coding for non-synonymous variants :
+Amino acid coding for non-synonymous variants can be computed with the function predictCoding.
+The BSgenome.Hsapiens.UCSC.hg19 package is used as the source of the reference alleles.
+Variant alleles are provided by the user.
-Load the BSgenome.Hsapiens.UCSC.hg19 package and call predictCoding on the VCF object with modified seqlevels.

     > library(BSgenome.Hsapiens.UCSC.hg19)
     > aa <- predictCoding(vcf_mod, txdb, Hsapiens)